bitjson/hivemind/doc/gitian-building.md

 Building Hivemind
 ----------------

-To build Hivemind (for Linux, OSX and Windows) just follow the steps under 'perform gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the hivemind repository.
+To build Hivemind (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [doc/release-process.md](release-process.md#perform-gitian-builds) in the hivemind repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.